-(b) Any tax levied under section three of this article shall be placed in the county's general revenue fund and expended as the county commission desires: Provided, That any projects or purposes designated for the imposition of the tax and included on the referendum ballot shall be paid as follows:
+- (a) Any tax levied pursuant to §11-28-3 of this code shall be collected in a manner prescribed by the county commission. - (b) Any tax levied under §11-28-3 of this code shall be placed in the county's general revenue fund and expended as the county commission desires: Provided, That any projects or purposes designated for the imposition of the tax and included on the referendum ballot shall be paid as follows: - 6 paid as follows:

-(1) At least twenty-five percent or such greater portion of the collected tax as may be agreed between the county commission and the county's economic development authority prior to the publication required by subsection (d), section three of this article shall be remitted by the county to the county's economic development authority to be expended for economic development purposes;
+(1) At least 25 percent or such greater portion of the collected tax as may be agreed between the county commission and the county's economic development authority prior to the publication required by §11-28-3(d) of this code shall be remitted by the county to the county's economic development authority to be expended for economic development purposes;

-(2) For all restaurants located within a municipality, at least twenty-five percent or a greater portion of the collected tax from each restaurant as may be agreed between the county commission and the municipality shall be remitted by the county to the municipality to be expended in a manner which the municipality's governing body desires.
+(2) For all restaurants located within a municipality, at least 25 percent or a greater portion of the collected tax from each restaurant as may be agreed between the county commission and the municipality shall be remitted by the county to the municipality to be expended in a manner which the municipality's governing body desires.